HfMT-ZM4/drawsocket.github.io/api.md

 There are three levels of inheritance with SVG CSS styling:
 1. *presentation attributes*, set within the element, as demonstrated above in the context of SVG object attributes.
 2. *stylesheet* definitions, set in an attached CSS stylesheet, or within an `<style>` element in the HTML page (settable via the "css" key detailed below).
-3. *inline styling*, a set of CSS rules included as part of an elements's `style` attribute.
+3. *inline styling*, a set of CSS rules included as part of an element's `style` attribute.
 In `drawsocket` we set these values via the `/style` sub-bundle.

 Each is overridden by the next: *stylesheets* override *presentation attributes*, and *inline styles* override all the others.

-See the [online CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) for more informaiton.
+See the [online CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) for more information.

 ### SVG Layers
 SVG elements are drawn in the order they are created via the `new` keyword (and remain in layer order if updated after creation).

 Sometimes it is useful to separate groups of objects in specific drawing layer order to maintain background, mid, and foreground layers.
-The can be achived using the SVG group element.
+The can be achieved using the SVG group element.

 For example, we can first create three layers that we will name "back", "main", and "overlay", using an array of objects.